-When it comes to managing your investments, navigating through the sea of the various financial professionals can be overwhelming.
-There are financial advisors, wealth managers, stockbrokers, etc. Each of these could be fee-only, fee-based or commission only.
-Then you get into the licenses—Series 7, Series 24, Series 6, Series 66 and Series 63.
+When it comes to managing your investments, navigating through the sea of various financial professionals can be overwhelming.
+There are financial advisors, wealth managers, stockbrokers, etc. Each of these could be fee-only, fee-based, or commission-only.
+Then you get into the licenses—Series 7, Series 24, Series 6, Series 66, and Series 63.
 After all that, you’ll see designations like CHFC, CFP®, CPA, CFA.
 I think you get the point.
-It sure seems like financial professionals are a dime a dozen.
+With all the options out there, choosing a financial advisor can be overwhelming.

-If you want to hand your money over and forget about it, then a big firm is often good at managing money you don’t want control over.
+If you want to hand your money over and forget about it, then a big firm is often good at managing the money you don’t want control over.
 However, if you want a say in the decisions, then go with an independent advisor.
-When you take that route, you’re the boss.
-What you say goes.
+When you take that route, we become a team.
+We both agree on strategies and both work toward that goal.
 Professionals at larger firms are often looking to meet quotas.
 Many times you may be sold a product you may not need or doesn’t fit your goals.
 The reason this occurs is that of volume.

 Speaking of goals, a local independent advisor can sit with you look at your overall plan, not just the area of the plan which meets the advisor’s quota.
 They can offer a holistic approach to managing your investments, and that isn’t just your stocks or retirement accounts.
 They ask questions to set your entire financial house in order.
 When do you want to retire?
 How much do you want to retire with?
 What does retirement look like for you?
 Where do you want to be financially in 10 years?
 What can be done to minimize your taxes?